 Water Gun Tag

 Another of the outside water games kids always love is water gun tag.
+This exhilarating twist on the classic game of tag takes the fun to a whole new level as players race around, armed with water guns full of refreshing water.
 Play it just like traditional versions of tag except instead of touching, you have to hit a person with water from your water gun.

 Water Balloon Splat

 If you have a number of water balloons, play “splat.”
 Have the players throw the balloon as high as possible into the air.
 Then, when it pops, use sidewalk chalk to outline the water “splat.”
 The player with the biggest splat is the winner.
 Another version of the same outside water games kids love is to have them see who can throw it the furthest with the water splat that reaches the furthest away as marked by chalk.

 Water Balloon Batting Practice

 Instead of a wiffle ball or a softball, use water balloons for batting practice.
 Try a few rounds of water balloon baseball and see who can burst the most balloons!